loki156/zodiac/README.md

 # Zodiac-framework
 ### The Advanced framework for Jimdo Creator Websites

-To add the Zodiac framework to your own website, just copy the below code and paste it to **Edit Head** section
+To add the Zodiac framework to your own website, just copy the below code and paste it to **Edit Head** section:

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.6.0/jquery.min.js"></script>